 The California Rules of Professional Conduct govern attorney and law firm content published on the internet and attorney or law firm advertising or marketing websites.
 These rules state general requirements all lawyers and law firms must abide by when engaging in advertising and solicitation.

 Although California's Rules of Professional Conduct do not specifically state that website marketing is included in the advertising and solicitation rules, the State Bar Formal Ethics Opinion 2001-155 addressed online advertising.

 According to the Formal Ethics Opinion 2001-155, an attorney's website is governed by rules regulating attorney print advertising in the California Rules of Professional Conduct.
 The Formal Opinion also states an attorney's website is not considered a solicitation but is considered a communication.

 A communication under the California Rules of Professional Conduct is any message or offer regarding the availability of professional employment made by a lawyer or law firm to any prospective, former or present client, including any advertisement, regardless of the medium, directed to the public.

-All attorneys in California must comply with Rule 1-400(F) of the California Rules of Professional Conduct, which states an attorney must retain recordings or copies of communication for two years to make available to the State bar of California, if requested.
-Formal Opinion 200-155 states this applies to all pages on the website, in addition to every website revision.
+The former Rule 1-400(F) of the California Rules of Professional Conduct required attorneys to retain recordings or copies of communication for two years so that the information would be available to the State Bar of California upon request.
+Formal Opinion 200-155 explained that the requirement applied to all pages on the website, in addition to every website revision.